-- 31. Strategic Goal 1 is in line with SDG 2 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
+- 34. Strategic Goal 1 is in line with SDG 2 End hunger, achieve food security and improved nutrition and promote sustainable agriculture.
 SDG 2 reflects the fact that hunger has multiple interrelated components.
-As such, achieving zero hunger is a multi-sectoral challenge that will require multi-stakeholder partnerships to make progress on the different components of SDG 2 at the same time in a coordinated and concerted manner.
-Expressed in everyday language rather than technical definitions, SDG 2 encompasses the four dimensions of food security as defined by the World Food Summit in 1996^{:36} - End hunger access to safe, nutritious and sufficient food at all times (Target 2.1). - ➤ Achieve improved nutrition consumption of nutritionally adequate diets with complementary actions to support utilization (Target 2.2). - Achieve food security availability of safe, nutritious, and sufficient food (Target 2.3) and stability of food systems (Target 2.4). - Promote sustainable agriculture stability of food systems (Target 2.4) and inputs (Target 2.5). - 32.
-The four components of SDG 2 provide a definition of zero hunger and benchmarks against which to measure progress towards its achievement.
-WFP's primary focus will be on the first three elements of SDG 2 and the first four targets, while other actors have mandates and capacities for promoting sustainable agriculture and enhancing seed, plant and animal genetic diversity.
+Achieving zero hunger is a multi-sectoral challenge that will require multi-stakeholder partnerships to make progress on the different components of SDG 2 in a coordinated and concerted manner.
+Expressed in everyday language rather than technical definitions, SDG 2 encompasses the four dimensions of food security as defined by the World Food Summit in 1996:47 - ➤ End hunger access to safe, nutritious and sufficient food at all times (Target 2.1). - ➤ Achieve improved nutrition consumption of nutritionally adequate diets with complementary actions to support utilization (Target 2.2).